InQuicker/slate/source/includes/_insurance_plans.md

 Each schedule, facility, region, and health system can specify which insurance plans are accepted for a particular service.
 If the accepted insurance plans are specified for a schedule, that will override the facility's accepted insurance plans, which overrides the region's accepted insurance plans, which overrides the health system's accepted insurance plans.

+To get insurance plans available for a schedule, use the [Schedules](#schedules) endpoint.

 ```shell
 curl "http://api.inquicker.com/api/v3/winter-health.inquicker.com/insurance_plans"
   -H "Authorization: this-is-your-api-key"